 Pros to the Landlord

-The rent charged in the gross lease in higher as it is based on the estimate of associated cost created solely by owner’s discretion.
-This can result in potential surplus for landlord after factoring overall cost.
-Also in some cases, the inflation cost can also be passed on to the tenant.
+The rent charged in the gross lease is higher as it is based on the estimate of associated costs created solely by the owner’s discretion.
+This can result in a potential surplus for the landlord after factoring in the overall cost.
+Also, the inflation cost can be passed on to the tenant in some cases.

 Cons to the Tenant

 As the rent is based on estimated cost, the rent charged is high.
-Also, tenants have less control over cost.
+Also, tenants have less control over costs.

 Cons to the landlord

 The landlord is exposed to any unexpected expenses or inflation in property expenses.

 Gross Lease Properties

 A gross commercial lease is often used in multi-tenant or single-tenant commercial buildings and some retail properties.